dhis2designlab/guides/pages/react.md

 const hi = <p>hi</p>
 ```

-`HelloWorld` is a React *component*.
+`HelloWorld` is a React *component*, which is a function returning JSX.
 Components must be capitalized. `hi` is not a component, but rather a variable consisting of JSX.
 Such variables should be camelCased.

 ### Variants
 ```js